TCE-Innovation/Subcontractor-Automation/docs/techSpecs/pricingAndLimitationConsiderations.md

 ![Plumsail Public Forms Pricing]({{ site.baseurl }}/assets/images/plumsail/plumsailFormsPricing.png)

 The free tier allows 100 submissions/month and 100 Mb of file storage.
 The next tier is \$12/month which allows for 1000 submissions/month and 1Gb of storage.
-Each submission takes up very little storage, so this will not be a worry, however the 100 submissions/month effectively limits this form to be used up to a maximum of 100 times per month to stay within the free tier.
+Each submission takes up very little storage, so this will not be a worry, however the 100 submissions/month effectively limits this process form to be used up to a maximum of 50 times per month to stay within the free tier (1 from initialization, 1 for subcontractor form).

 [Back to Top](#top)